stepanblyschak/SONiC/doc/wjh/What-Just-Happend-in-SONiC.md

 * *debugfs* mounted inside container (requires RW access to */sys/kernel/debug/*)
 * */var/log/mellanox/* mounted inside container (used for pcap files)
 * */var/run/wjh/* mounted inside container (used for Unix domain socket)

-*NOTE*: In order to improve build speed and reduce SONiC image size an intermediate SDK docker image can be created and *syncd*, *pmon* and *wjh* docker may built on top of SDK intermediate docker image.

 ## 3.3 WJH service in SONiC